This post was updated in April 2019.

 Some days were sunny and warm and we could comfortably wear a t-shirt.
 Other days temperatures were only a couple degrees above 0 (Celsius).
 Be sure to bring thermal underwear and lots of layers.

-If you plan to go camping, check my Japan camping packing list and make sure to bring a very warm sleeping bag!
+If you plan to go camping, make sure to bring a very warm sleeping bag!

 Spring is a very nice time to visit Hokkaido, especially May and June.
 In April many restaurants, attractions and campsites are still closed, most of them open during Golden Week, Japan’s national holiday.